Hercute/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents in long format
+Display contents of a dir including hidden files